Chapter 25

 - Alan Cooper

-Up till now, you have been running and testing your app on the built-in simulator.
-The simulator is a great companion for app development especially if you do not own an iPhone.
-While the simulator is good, you can never rely completely on the simulator.
-It's not recommended to submit your app to App Store without testing it on a real device.
-Chances are there are some bugs that only show up when your app runs on a physical iPhone or over the cellular network.
-If you're serious about building a great app, this is a must to test your app on a real device before releasing it to your users.
+So far, you’ve been running and testing your app using the built-in simulator.
+The simulator is an excellent tool for development, especially if you don’t have access to an iPhone.
+However, it’s important not to rely on it entirely.
+You should never submit an app to the App Store without testing it on an actual device.
+Some issues only appear when the app runs on real hardware or interacts with a cellular network.
+If you’re serious about delivering a high-quality app, make sure to test it thoroughly on a physical device before releasing it to users.

-One great news, especially for aspiring iOS developers, is that Apple no longer requires you to enroll in the Apple Developer Program before you can test your app on an iOS device.
-You can simply sign in Xcode with your Apple ID, and your app is ready to run on your iPhone or iPad.
-However, please note that if your app makes use of the services like CloudKit and Push Notifications, you still need to enroll in the Apple Developer Program, which costs $99 per year.
-I know, for some, this is a significant amount of money for some of you.
-But if you read the book from the very beginning and are still with me, I believe you have demonstrated a strong determination to build an app and deploy it to your audience.
-It's not easy to make it this far!
-So why stop here?
-If you're not on a tight budget, I highly recommend you enroll in the program so that you can continue to learn the rest of the materials and most importantly, submit your app to App Store.
+One exciting piece of news, particularly for aspiring iOS developers, is that Apple no longer requires you to enroll in the Apple Developer Program to test your app on an iOS device.
+You can simply sign in to Xcode with your Apple ID, and your app will be ready to run on your iPhone or iPad.
+However, please note that if your app utilizes services like CloudKit and Push Notifications, you still need to enroll in the Apple Developer Program, which costs $99 per year.

 To access the full version of the book, please get the full copy here.
 You will also be able to access the full source code of the project.